PbU-Jason/GTM_SDC/Decoder_Dev./monitor_v2023.03.24/README.md

   - Type "gcc" in "Search" > Find **mingw64-x86_64-gcc-core** in "Package" > Change "Skip" to lastet version in "New"
   - Type "make" in "Search" > Find **make** in "Package" > Change "Skip" to lastet version in "New"
   - Click "Next" until see "Finish" > Click "Finish"
-  - Run `x86_64-w64-mingw32-gcc --version` in Command Prompt to verify a successful installation

 ### Python